teaching-on-testbeds/mltrain-chi/index.md

 # docker stop ray-worker-1
 ```

 Observe in the `nvtop` output that the job is transferred to the other GPU.
+(Take a screenshot for your reference, during the interval when GPU usage is visible on both GPUs, showing the job transfer.)

 And, in the `ray job submit` output, you will see something like

 ```
 (TorchTrainer pid=516, ip=172.19.0.4) Worker 0 has failed.